kaunda-a/nyx-automation/README.md

 ## CI/CD
 GitHub Actions are configured to automatically:
-1. Extract the fingerprint browser from the included zip file
+1. Download and extract the fingerprint browser from GitHub
 2. Build and release the desktop application when new tags are pushed

 ## License